 - 1/2 teaspoon Creole or Cajun seasoning (or your own favorite seasoning blend, with salt)

 - 1/8 teaspoon fresh ground black pepper

-- 3 to 4 tablespoonsplain or seasoned bread crumbs
+- 3 to 4 tablespoons plain breadcrumbs (or seasoned bread crumbs)

-- Toss the breadcrumbs with the remaining butter mixture and Parmesan cheese, if using; sprinkle over the fillets.
+Toss the breadcrumbs with the remaining butter mixture and Parmesan cheese, if using.